 The approach taken in Switzerland to fintech continues to be a supportive and positive one, both by the government and by the ecosystem.
 Although no separate financial regulatory regime exists for fintech companies, the existing rules are applied in a way that enables a lively fintech scene to grow.
-Furthermore, rules were and are about to be changed to enable, for example, crowdfunding to operate more effectively, banks to do a fully digital onboarding of clients and financial institutions to experiment with new business models.
+Furthermore, rules were and are about to be changed to enable, for example, crowdfunding to operate more effectively, banks to do a fully digital onboarding of clients, financial institutions to experiment with new business models and to adapt civil and bankruptcy laws to cryptoassets.
 The Swiss Financial Markets Supervisory Authority (FINMA) set up a special fintech desk and declared that it intends to structure regulation in a technology-neutral way.
-The Swiss government initiated a Crypto-Initiative and set up a working group for blockchain and initial coin offering (ICOs) in January 2018, which led to a comprehensive report in December 2018 and an equally comprehensive proposal for focused changes to existing laws published on 22 March 2019.
-For example, in the canton of Zug, even taxes can be paid in bitcoin.
+The Swiss government initiated a Crypto-Initiative and set up a working group for blockchain and initial coin offering (ICOs) in January 2018, which led to a comprehensive report in December 2018 and a proposal for focused changes to existing laws to the parliament in November 2019.
+For example, in the canton of Zug, even taxes can be paid in Bitcoin.

-A summary of the regulatory framework as in force today can be found on FINMA's website.
-Regular updates on developments are available on a (private) site.
+A summary of the regulatory framework as in force today can be found on FINMA's website.2 Regular updates on developments are available on a (private) site.3

-The regulatory framework (equally applicable to any other financial service provider in Switzerland) is particularly based on the Federal Act on Banks and Savings (the Banking Act), the Stock Exchange Act (SESTA, to be abolished by the Financial Institutions Act by 1 January 2020), the Anti-Money Laundering Act (AMLA), the Collective Investment Schemes Act (CISA) and the Financial Market Infrastructure Act (FMIA).
+The regulatory framework (equally applicable to any other financial service provider in Switzerland) is particularly based on the Federal Act on Banks and Savings (the Banking Act), the new Financial Institutions Act (FIA) that became effective on 1 January 2020, the Anti-Money Laundering Act (AMLA), the Collective Investment Schemes Act (CISA) and the Financial Market Infrastructure Act (FMIA).
 In addition, provisions of the Federal Act on Data Protection (FADP), the Consumer Credit Act (CCA) or the Federal Act against Unfair Competition (UCA) may be applicable.
 FINMA and the Swiss Federal government have on various occasions emphasised that they regard innovation as a key for the Swiss financial centre and encourage digitalisation as well as technological advancements.
-FINMA holds regular fintech roundtables and has designated a team as fintech desk to be the contact point for fintech companies (however, it also set up a dedicated fintech team in its enforcement department, and initiated a great number of investigations in particular against ICOs).
+FINMA holds regular fintech roundtables and has designated a team as fintech desk to be the contact point for fintech companies (however, it also set up a dedicated fintech team in its enforcement department, and initiated a number of investigations in particular against ICOs).

 There is also no separate tax law system applicable to fintech companies in Switzerland.
 Fintech projects and investments in digital currencies and tokens are therefore taxed like any other traditional investment vehicle.
-However, the tax administration declared that, for example, bitcoin will be treated like a foreign currency for tax purposes, so that no value https://www.finma.ch/de/bewilligung/fintech/.
+However, the tax administration declared that, for example, Bitcoin will be treated like a foreign currency for tax purposes, so that no value

-Thomas A Frick is a partner at Niederer Kraft Frey.
+1 Thomas A Frick is a partner at Niederer Kraft Frey.